FrankieFinancial/onboarding-widget/README.md

 // List of up to 5 char3 country codes to include in the country selects in the Addresses form.
 Otherwise all countries will be displayed.
 // ex ["AUS", "NZL]
 acceptedCountries: char3[] | null = null
+// Tuple of two numeric values minimumAge and maximumAge in the exact order
+ageRange: [number, number];
+// your organisation name
+organisationName: string
 ```

 ## To obtain a Google API key